How to Get Your Mexican Car Permit To Drive In Mexico

 Mexican Vehicle Permit Requirements

-For 2013, these are the Banjercito regulations for fees for car permits to drive in Mexico.
-Now you must pay a DEPOSIT based on the age of your car (not your own age, thank God).
-You get the deposit back when you cancel the permit.
-The car permit fee (it changes) is $48.84.
-Motorhomes permit fee is $58.
-There is no additional fee for trailers, but it must be included in the original car permit.
+For 2014, these are the Banjercito regulations for fees for car permits to drive in Mexico.
+You must pay a DEPOSIT based on the age of your vehicle.
+You get the deposit back when you cancel the permit - If you cancel the permit on time.
+If you are even a day late, you lose it, though you can still cancel the permit.
+The car permit fee (it changes) is about $50.
+Motorhome permits costs about $60.
+If you are worried about the exact figure to the penny, you probably shouldn't be going to Mexico.

 Those 10-year trailer permits are a dangerous thing.
-So often people don't cancel them, then end up selling the trailer in the USA or Canada.
+So often people don't cancel them, leave them in Mexico and come home, or bring them back and end up selling the trailer in the USA or Canada.
 Then, when they expire, they will be barred from driving in Mexico.

 Sometimes the link for the online Mexican car permit works and sometimes it doesn't (try different browsers, it makes a difference - you MUST allow pop-ups).
-When it works, it saves you a little time but costs more.
+When it works, it saves you a little time but costs more money.
 If you are driving to Mexico during the Christmas or Easter vacation time, it is definitely worth it.
 Otherwise, I would not waste my time or money.
 You still have to stop at the border to get your immigration permit, so what's the benefit?
+I don't provide the link because I don't endorse this method, but you can find it with an intelligent Google.

 You have to pay the Mexican Treasury department (Hacienda) by credit card (VI, MC) or debit card with a VI or MC logo.
 You need the title or registration for your car or RV and are supposed to have a notarized letter of permission to take it into Mexico if it is financed (if you can't get one, you'll probably get your Mexican car permit -- I have never been asked for one -- but don't blame me if you run into a Hacienda official who is a sticker for rules and refuses to give you a Mexico driving car permit for not having it).
 Actually, I have never thought it was a Mexican government rule.
 I think it was something made up by the US companies selling Mexican insurance.